The Right Foods to Eat for Better Sleep

 Melatonin is available as a supplement, but it's also found in food.
 A diet that includes foods rich in melatonin can help you get a better night's sleep without worrying about the safety or efficacy of supplements.
 Melatonin-containing foods provide a host of other health benefits, such as increased antioxidant and anti-inflammatory activity, cardiovascular protection, and enhanced immune function.

 Sources of dietary melatonin include nuts (almonds, pistachios, walnuts); fruits and berries (cherries, grapes, raspberries, strawberries); tomatoes; peppers; and wine.
+(Learn more about the relationship between nutrition and sleep.)

 Calcium helps the brain produce and use the amino acid tryptophan to manufacture melatonin.
 Several studies have linked calcium deficiency to difficulty falling asleep.
 Calcium works with magnesium to relax muscles.
 Good natural sources of calcium are dairy (milk, cheese, yogurt); citrus fruits; dark leafy greens (collards, kale, and others); nuts; soy; and fish like sardines and salmon.
 (Some people report dairy gives them vivid dreams.
 Here are other top causes of strange dreams.)